Differential Geometry of the Mixed Hodge Metric: Introduction

 In terms of differential geometry, the first key fact is that $G_\R$ acts transitively on $D$ with compact isotropy, and hence $D$ carries a $G_\R$ invariant metric.
-There is a canonical such metric induced by the polarizing form $Q$ as follows.
-Set
+It is induced by the polarizing form $Q$ as follows.
+Any Hodge filtration $F$ on $H_\C$ induces

 where $C_F|H^{p,q}= \ii^{p-q}$ is the Weil-operator.
-That this in indeed a metric follows from the two Riemann bilinear relations: the first, $ Q(F^p,F^{k-p+1}) = 0 $ states that the Hodge decomposition is $h_F$-orthogonal and the second states that $h_F$ is a metric on each Hodge-component.
+This is a metric as a consequence of the two Riemann bilinear relations: the first, $ Q(F^p,F^{k-p+1}) = 0 $ states that the Hodge decomposition is $h_F$-orthogonal and the second states that $h_F$ is a metric on each Hodge-component.

 Next, by describing the Hodge structures parameterized by $D$ in terms of the corresponding flags